exnight/qtrade/README.md

-# QTrade - backtest
+# QTrade

-This is the backtest service of the full QTrade stack.
+This is the monorepo of the QTrade stack.

 <!-- TODO: describe functionalities -->